mlabs-haskell/lambda-buffers/docs/aiken-integration.md

 In either case,
 to mediate the Data serialization / deserialization mismatch of Aiken and Lambda Buffers, it puts a bulkier mental overhead on the Aiken developer.
-As in the previous section, an Aiken developer would expect to write a validator as follows.
+For example, as in the previous section, an Aiken developer would expect to write a validator as follows.

 ```rust
 pub type MyRecord {a : Int, b : Int }